SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 ==========

 :newTerm:`Properties` associate values with a particular class, structure, or enumeration.
-Stored properties store a constant or variable named value alongside an instance, whereas computed properties calculate (rather than store) a value.
+Stored properties store a constant or variable value alongside an instance, whereas computed properties calculate (rather than store) a value.

 Stored and computed properties are usually associated with instances of a particular type.